-comers to the photography field, seeking advice from the seasoned veteran.
+Often, Hudspeth is approached by newcomers to the photography field, seeking advice from the seasoned veteran.
 Hudspeth always suggests that a successful wildlife photographer has to do plenty of research on the finer points of this type of photography as well as the habits of the animals that they want to shoot.
 Hudspeth also cautions that photographers new to the field should be prepared to spend most of their time scouting out locations where animals congregate in the wild, and he is quick to put to rest the idea that a photographer needs the most expensive equipment on the market.

 "You just need a few basics--a good camera, good lens, and tripod," Hudspeth said.
-Noxubee Refuge, blue herons and snowy egrets, and gallinules are just a few of the iconic images that depict Hudspeth's love for nature and his home state.
+"You might find out that you need other things like waders or a boat, but you've got to be pretty careful with your equipment.
+Don't let it get out the colorful fall foliage, turtles sunning themselves at the Noxubee Refuge, blue herons and snowy egrets, and gallinules are just a few of the iconic images that depict Hudspeth's love for nature and his home state.
 Hudspeth has a very unique talent of depicting a little piece of Southern heaven in all of his timeless pieces.
 Starnes is appreciative of Hudspeth's work because he has given many a look into an unknown and undiscovered world.

 "His work has provided so much insight into the waterfowl world.
-His photographs allow us a chance to see moments that most of us wouldn't get an opportunity to see," Starnes said.
-"Moments such as diving, feeding, or preening would go unnoticed by most people without photographers like Joe Mac who thrive on the thrill them.
+His photographs allow us a chance to see moments that most of us wouldn't get an opportunity to see," love to spend more time shooting at the Singing River in Pascagoula and the hills and cliffs of Northeast Mississippi, and so many other places in Mississippi that I haven't been able to spend as much time in as I'd like.
+I find that people like to have a photograph of places that they know.
+It makes those images special to them.
 I fully intend to travel throughout our great state, taking in the local scenery and animals and photographing them the best that I can.
-I am so proud to be from Mississippi, and I want to represent that in my photos as I travel around the state to all the beautiful landscapes and creatures that call this their home.
-I can't think of a better way to spend my free time."
+I am so proud to be from Mississippi, and I want to represent that in my photos as I travel around the state to all the beautiful wet because a camera has only one bath a lifetime."